 The 1970s for the Sugar Bowl featured a variety of memorable highlights.
 The Bowl played four New Year’s Eve games during the decade, including one of the greatest college football games ever played – on December 31, 1973, as No. 3 Notre Dame defeated No. 1 Alabama, 24-23, when Tom Clements completed an unexpected pass from his own end zone to a receiver who hadn’t caught a pass all season.
 That game was watched in person by a Bowl-record 85,161 fans, and it earned the Sugar’s best-ever TV rating of 25.3.
 The Sugar Bowl also had its first night game in 1972 and, in 1977, it locked down an official partnership with the SEC to participate in the game on an annual basis.
 In addition, the fabulous Louisiana Superdome became the home of the Bowl starting with the 1975 game.

-The Sugar Bowl greats of the 1970s are represented by four legends of football – a quarterback, a coach and two running backs – in the inaugural Hall of Fame class.
+The Sugar Bowl greats of the 1970s are represented by four legends of football – a quarterback, a coach and two running backs – in the its Hall of Fame.

 The decade kicked off with a memorable performance by Ole Miss and its swash-buckling quarterback Archie Manning, who passed for 273 yards and a touchdown while also running for another score in a 27-22 victory over Arkansas.
 Manning would return to the Crescent City in 1971 after being drafted by the New Orleans Saints and would become one of the most beloved athletes in the city’s history.
 He was elected to the Sugar Bowl Committee in 1986 and remains a vital part of the organization today.